Vtg Stencils US No. 2

 The competitors like Carragan, Dunlap, Fletcher, Monce, Stafford, Wards, and many more used the same design.

-Stencil cutters often used pre-made stencil cutting tools to reproduce these shapes even if they made custom work.
+Metall workshops often used steel punches to reproduce these shapes even if they made custom work.

-So we can say this design is a blueprint of American stencil history.
+So we can say this design is a blueprint of US American stencil history.

 For a fitting companien ornament font have a look to Vtg Stencil Ornaments A.